-Choral Mass No 1 in G Minor
+Choral Mass No 1 in G Major

 After completing my Mass No. 2 in G minor, I returned to an earlier work — a setting of the Kyrie and Gloria that I now describe as a Lutheran Mass.